adzcai/rlbook/book/mdps.md

 :::

-Once again, all optimal policies share the same **optimal value function** $V^\star$, and the greedy policy w.r.t. this value function is optimal.
+Once again, all optimal policies share the same **optimal value function** $V^\star$, and the greedy policy with respect to this value function is optimal.

 :::{attention}